tlswg/tls13-spec/draft-ietf-tls-tls13.md

 When performing session resumption, this extension is not included in Server Hello, and the server ignores the extension in Client Hello (if present).

+##### Negotiated DHE Groups

+When sent by the client the "negotiated_ff_dhe_groups" extension indicates the finite field Diffie-Hellman groups which the client supports, ordered from most preferred to least preferred.

+The "extension_data" field of this extension SHALL contain a "FiniteFieldDHEGroups" value:

+        enum {
+            ffdhe2432(0), ffdhe3072(1), ffdhe4096(2),
+            ffdhe6144(3), ffdhe8192(4), (2^16 - 1)
+        } FiniteFieldDHEGroup;

+        struct {
+            FiniteFieldDHEGroup finite_field_dhe_group_list<1..2^8-1>;
+        } FiniteFieldDHEGroups;

+The definitions of the groups corresponding to these values are in
+{{I-D.ietf-tls-negotiated-ff-dhe}}.
+If a client offers one or more DHE-key-exchange cipher suites, it MUST include this extension.
+Clients SHOULD not include this extension if they do not offer any DHE-key-exchange cipher suites.

+If the server negotiates a DHE cipher suite, it MUST select one of the offered groups and provide it in a "negotiated_ff_dhe_groups" extension.
+The "extension_data" field of this extension MUST be a single two-byte FiniteFieldDHEGroup.
+If the client does not supply a "negotiated_ff_dhe_groups" extension with a compatible group, the server MUST NOT negotiate a DHE cipher suite.
+If no acceptable group can be selected across all cipher suites, then the server MUST generate a fatal "handshake_failure" alert.

 ##### Early Data Extension